buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **second time** you take this Ability, single Trait 6 requirement, you reduce the Magic Check penalty by 4 when wearing medium armor.

-The **third time** you take this Ability, single Trait 8 requirement, wearing light armor doesn't require you to make Magic Checks, you reduce the penalty for medium armor by 6 and reduce the penalty for heavy armor by 8.
+The **third time** you take this Ability, single Trait 8 requirement, wearing light armor doesn' \*\*t require you to make Magic Checks, you reduce the penalty for medium armor by 6 and reduce the penalty for heavy armor by 8.

 The **fourth time** you take this Ability, single Trait 12 requirement, Magic Checks for wearing armor are only mandatory if you wear heavy armor and you reduce the penalty by 12.